Academic Friends of EPLO

 Ms Marijnen key research interests are: the link between local and international peace building, conflict transformation, regional conflict formations, conflict sensitive development cooperation, and the ‘impact’ of EU peace building efforts.
 Approaching peace building from a broad perspective; including security but as well developmental policies.
 Geographical specialisation is the Great Lakes region, and in particular the Democratic Republic of Congo and Rwanda.

-Dr Alexander Mattelaer – Assistant Director, Institute for European Studies, Vrije Universiteit Brussel (Free University of Brussels)
+Dr Alexander Mattelaer – Academic Director, Institute for European Studies, Vrije Universiteit Brussel (Free University of Brussels)

 Dr Mattelaer’s research interests include European defence policy (CSDP/NATO), civil-military relations and operations planning.
 He teaches conflict studies at Vesalius College and frequently gives guest lectures on European security affairs.

-Dr Kenneth McDonagh – Lecturer in International Relations, School of Law and Government, Dublin City University
+Dr Kenneth McDonagh – Associate Professor in International Relations, School of Law and Government, Dublin City University

 Dr Kenneth McDonagh is currently conducting research on small States in the CSDP with a particular focus on Slovakia and Ireland and the EU peacekeeping missions in Tchad/RCA and Bosnia-Herzegovina.

-Sara McDowell – Lecturer in Human Geography, School of Geography and Environmental Sciences, Ulster University
+Dr Sara McDowell – Senior Lecturer in Human Geography, School of Geography and Environmental Sciences, Ulster University

 Sara McDowell‘s work focuses on the ways in which the past is navigated in contested public spaces in societies emerging from conflict.
 She is particularly interested in how debates over the legacy and representation of the past can impact the dynamics of a peace process.
 Previous projects include an analysis of the relationship between memory and peacebuilding in South Africa, the former Yugoslavia, Israel/Palestine, Sri Lanka and the Basque Country.